openmobilityfoundation/mobility-data-specification/modes/delivery-robots.md

 The `journey_attributes` object **may** have the following key value pairs:

 - `shift_id` (UUID, optional): unique identifier for a driver or operator's working shift, tied across multiple journeys and therefore trips.
+- `route_id` (UUID, optional): unique identifier for a planned delivery or passenger route, tied across multiple journeys and therefore trips.

+Shifts and routes are made up of journeys, and journeys are made up of trips, so these can be connected in various ways as needed.

 [Top][toc]